Detecting Axion-Like Particles with Primordial Black Holes: Experiments and Likelihood Analysis

 \section{Experiments and Likelihood Analysis}

 In order to place constraints on individual models, we use the likelihood analysis outlined in \cite{Agashe:2022jgk}.
 In this analysis, an assumption is made about a ``true" model that produces an observational gamma-ray signal.
 A test model is also chosen for comparison.
 The likelihood that the test model will replicate the gamma-ray signal produced by the true model follows Poisson statistics and is expressed as \beq \mathcal{L}= \exp{\left(\sum_i n_i \ln{\sigma_i}-\sigma_i-\ln{n_i!}\right)} \eeq where $n_i$ is the photon count of the true model (including any additional background signals) and $\sigma_i$ is the expected photon count from the test model (including background) in the $i$-th energy bin.
+In this work, all results assume an observation time of $10^8~\mathrm{s}$.
 For comparison of different models, we utilize the test statistic (TS)

 where $\Sigma$ is the observational significance~\cite{Cowan:2010js, Rolke:2004mj, Bringmann:2012vr, Fermi-LAT:2015kyq} and $\mathcal{L}_\mathrm{true}$ is the likelihood of the true model.
-Here, we are assuming that the joint analysis of the gamma-ray energy bins follows a $\chi^2$ distribution, and unless otherwise stated, we take $\Sigma=3$.
+Here, we are assuming that the joint analysis of the gamma-ray energy bins follows a $\chi^2$ distribution, and unless otherwise stated, we take $\Sigma=3$, which corresponds to a $99\%$ discovery significance.
 In order to reduce complexity and statistical fluctuations in the likelihood determination, we also take the true signal as its statistical mean.

 In creating the true and test signals as well as the expected background, we use the $5^\circ$ NFW Galactic Center as the source for the observational signal (see \Sec{sec:HawkingRadiation}) and use estimations of the e-ASTROGAM detector sensitivities and specifications as well as the forecasted astrophysical background \cite{e-ASTROGAM:2016bph, Agashe:2022jgk}.
 Please refer to Ref.~\cite{Agashe:2022jgk} for more details about the detector sensitivity and foreground used.